- The Vehicle Registration Process In Bhutan

 The Vehicle Registration Process In Bhutan

-When you go to register a vehicle in the Bhutan, you think about the Himalayas nearby and the potential sightseeing that can be done.
-When you go to register a car in Bhutan, keep in mind that drivers are required to drive on the left-hand side of the road.
+When you go to register a vehicle in Bhutan, you think about the nearby Himalayas and the potential sightseeing that can be done.
+Keep in mind that drivers are required to drive on the left-hand side of the road.

-There are a few other things to keep in mind but here the first tips you need to register your car.
+There are a few other things to keep in mind, but here are the first tips for registering your car.

-It’s important to note that only new cars can be registered with the government of Bhutan.
-Used or any other vehicle considered second-hand cannot be registered in the country.
-Vehicles imported into the country must also be registered within 15 days of clearing customs for the country.
-Vehicles exceeding that limit will be subject to fines.
+It should be pointed out that only new cars can be registered with the government.
+Used or any other second-hand vehicle cannot be registered in the country.
+Cars imported into the country must also be registered within 15 days of clearing customs for the country.
+Autos exceeding that limit will be subject to fines.

-New vehicles to be registered in the country should be brought in for a physical inspection first before moving on to an inspection for road fitness.
+New vehicles to be registered in the country should be brought in for a physical inspection first, followed by an inspection for road fitness.
 The minimum age to drive is 18 in Bhutan.

 Here’s a list of other things to keep in mind: